The first comprehensive history of women's labour in British film production, from the 1930s through to the 1980s.

-This study looks at the history of women who worked in the British film and television industries in the years between 1933 and 1989.
+Using oral histories and trade union records this innovative study examines the history of women who worked in the British film industries in the years between 1933 and 1989.

-This study has access to new statistical data on the recruitment of women to the film production workforce, and first-hand accounts from women themselves about their professional careers and working lives.
-This unique project will finally provide a fuller picture of the significant contribution women have made to the making of British film and television.
+The study had access to new statistical data on the recruitment of women to the film production workforce, and first-hand accounts from women themselves about their professional careers and working lives.
+This unique study finally provides a fuller picture of the significant contribution women have made to the making of British film.

 An unnamed British negative cutterworking in the studio during the 1950s (Image courtesy of BECTU)